goonstation/goonstation/tgui/README.md

   in the lobby.
 Start tgui dev server, and once it has finished building, press F5 on any tgui window.
 You'll know that it's hooked correctly if you see a green bug icon in titlebar and data gets dumped to the console.
-- `bin/tgui tgui` - Build tgui in production mode.
-- `bin/tgui tgui-dev` - Build tgui in production mode.
-  - `bin/tgui tgui-dev --reload` - Reload byond cache once.
+  - `bin/tgui --dev --reload` - Reload byond cache once.
-  - `bin/tgui tgui-dev --debug` - Run server with debug logging enabled.
+  - `bin/tgui --dev --debug` - Run server with debug logging enabled.
-  - `bin/tgui tgui-dev --no-hot` - Disable hot module replacement (helps when doing development on IE8).
+  - `bin/tgui --dev --no-hot` - Disable hot module replacement (helps when doing development on IE8).
+  - `bin/tgui --dev --no-tmp` - Don't use the tmp folder
-- `bin/tgui tgui-lint` - Show (and auto-fix) problems with the code.
+- `bin/tgui --lint` - Show (and auto-fix) problems with the code.
-- `bin/tgui tgui-sonar` - Analyze code with SonarQube.
+- `bin/tgui --sonar` - Analyze code with SonarQube.
-- `bin/tgui tgui-test` - Run unit and integration tests.
+- `bin/tgui --test` - Run unit and integration tests.
-- `bin/tgui tgui-analyze` - Run a bundle analyzer.
+- `bin/tgui --analyze` - Run a bundle analyzer.
-- `bin/tgui tgui-bench` - Run benchmarks.
+- `bin/tgui --bench` - Run benchmarks. *Windows Only*
-- `bin/tgui tgui-clean` - Clean up tgui folder.
+- `bin/tgui --clean` - Clean up tgui folder.
 - `bin/tgui [webpack options]` - Build the project with custom webpack options.